belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Live regions for dynamic content updates
 - Semantic HTML structure (from Phase 2)
 - Proper heading hierarchy
-- Form labels properly associated (using Headless UI `Field` and `Label` with Catalyst UI components)
+- Form labels properly associated (using semantic `<label>` elements with DaisyUI components)
-- **Note**: Catalyst UI components built on Headless UI provide proper ARIA attributes automatically
+- **Note**: DaisyUI components use semantic HTML and should include proper ARIA attributes
-- Verify that Catalyst UI Button, Input, and Listbox components announce correctly to screen readers
+- Verify that DaisyUI Button, Input, and Select components announce correctly to screen readers
-- Test with screen reader to ensure all Catalyst UI components are accessible
+- Test with screen reader to ensure all DaisyUI components are accessible

 ### 6.3 Color Contrast